Bluemoondragon07/Obsidian-Celestial-Night-Theme/README.md

 ![](assets/high-res.png)

-A radiant dark theme to evoke the peaceful immersion of late-night writing.
+A radiant dark theme designed to evoke the peaceful immersion of late-night writing.

 # License
 This theme is under the Unlicense.